 You’ll eat well here!
 Yoawarat Road is stacked with food stalls that pump out great dishes at all hours of the day; by night, though, it’s especially atmospheric, with footpaths lit by red lanterns and bustling with hungry families.
 Don’t miss the grilled seafood or skewers, or a bowl of khao kha moo (braised pork leg).

 Silom-Sathorn epitomises Bangkok’s contrasts, with towering office buildings next to small family businesses.
 At night, this area morphs into a pulsing centre for the city’s nightlife; some of the clubs and restaurants sit atop high-rise buildings, with incredible views.
 The district also contains the Taksin Bridge (or Sathorn Bridge) that crosses the Chao Phraya.

 There’s not much respite from the chaos in Bangkok, but this green space is one spot where you can definitely find some tranquillity.
 Pathways wind through almost 60 hectares of ponds, trees and grass, and you’re bound to see a monitor lizard or two as you make your way around.

 Siam Square, just north of Sathorn Road, is a shopping mecca.
 It has an open-air mall and plenty of individual expression on the streets.
 The Skytrain has a central interchange station here, which makes Siam quick to access from all areas of the city.

-Thonburi is the name of sprawling west bank of the Chao Praya, and it offers a very different atmosphere from across the water.
-Lined by canals, its rustic sights and tucked-away wats and museums are best explored by boat – you can charter one from any of the main piers along the river, or book ahead with a travel agent.
+Thonburi is the name of the sprawling west bank of the Chao Phraya.
+The atmosphere here is very different from across the water.
+Lined by canals, its rustic sights and tucked-away wats and museums are best explored by boat; you can charter one from any of the main piers along the river, or book ahead with a travel agent.

 Looking for more holiday ideas?
-Read our piece on 5 cheap destinations close to Singapore here.
+Read our piece on short breaks close to Singapore here.